-÷ Ye ar 11 Year 12 MERCY REGIONAL COLLEGE Unit 1 Unit 2 Unit 3 & 4 Areas of Study AOS 1: Functions, relations and graphs.
+.); ; Ye Year 12 MERCY REGIONAL COLLEGE Ur nit 1 Unit 2 Unit 3 & 4 Areas of Study AOS 1: Functions, relations and graphs.
 AOS 2: Algebra, number and structure.
 AOS 3: Calculus.
 AOS 4: Data analysis, probability and statistics.
 AOS 1: Functions, relations and graphs.
 AOS 2: Algebra, number and structure.
 AOS 3: Calculus.
 AOS 4: Data analysis, probability and statistics.
 AOS 1: Functions and graphs.
 AOS 2: Algebra.
 AOS 1: Calculus.
 AOS 2: Probability and statistics.
 What will I learn about ?
 Graphs of algebraic functions, including polynomial and power functions, and their key features.
-The algebra of simple polynomial functions and transformations of the plane - this area of study runs across both Units 1 and 2 and supports other areas of study. of a function in probability, and the representation of sample spaces and events in of circular, exponential and logarithmic functions of a Differentiation and antidifferentiatio n of polynomial functions, and related applications including the analysis of graphs.
+The algebra of simple polynomial functions and transformations of the plane - this area of study runs across both Units 1 and 2 and supports other areas of study. to instantaneous rate of change of a function in sample spaces and events in exponential and logarithmic functions of a The algebra of some simple transcendental functions and transformations of the plane - this area of study runs across both Units 1 and 2 and supports other areas of study.
+Differentiation and antidifferentiatio n of polynomial functions, and related applications including the analysis of graphs.
 The use of lists, tables and diagrams to calculate probabilities, including complementary, mutually exclusive, conditional and independent events; and rules to determine probabilities for compound events.
 Students cover transformations of the plane and the behaviour of some elementary functions of a single real variable, including key features of their graphs such as axis intercepts, stationary points, points of inflection, domain and range, asymptotic behaviour and symmetry.
 The behaviour of functions and their graphs is to be explored.
 Students cover the algebra of functions, including composition of functions, inverse functions and the solution of equations.
 They also solve equations, and systems of simultaneous equations, presente in various forms.
-Students also use inverse operations or factorisation, and the use of graphical and numerical approaches for problems Students cover graphical treatment of limits, continuity and differentiability of functions of a single real variable, and differentiation, anti-differentiatio n and integration of these functions.
+Students also use inverse operations or factorisation, and the use of graphical and numerical approaches for problems Students cover graphical treatment of limits, continuity and differentiability of functions of a single real variable, and differentiation, anti- differentiation and integration of these functions.
 This material is to be linked to applications in practical situations. students cover discrete and continuous random variables, their representation using tables, probability functions, the calculation and interpretation of central measures and measures of spread; and sample proportions.
 The focus is on understanding a random variable, related parameters, properties and application and interpretation for a given probability distribution.
 Outcomes (what your teacher is looking for) For students to: • define and explain key concepts from the areas of study and apply a range of related mathematical routines and procedures. • apply mathematical processes in different contexts, including situations with some open-ended aspects requiring investigative, modeling or problem-solving techniques or approaches, and analyse and discuss these applications of mathematical ideas, produce results and carry out analysis in situations requiring investigative, modelling or problem-solving techniques or approaches.
-Define and explain key concepts as specified in the content from the areas of study, and apply a range of related mathematical routines. • apply computational thinking and use different functionalities of technology to develop mathematical ideas, produce results and carry out analysis in situations requiring investigative, modelling or problem-solving techniques or approaches. befine and explain key concepts as specified in the content from the areas of study, and apply a range of related mathematical routines. • apply computational thinking and use different functionalities of technology to develop mathematical ideas, produce results and carry out analysis in situations of mathematics. befine and explain key concepts as specified in the content from the areas of study, and apply a range of related mathematical routines. ing situations ues or approaches, symbolic and cal ideas, produce Assessment d on classwork; cha ments, tests and se SACs consist of one Application task and two Problem solving tasks to determine their score for the internal component of their study score.
+Define and explain key concepts as specified in the content from the areas of study, and apply a range of related mathematical routines. • apply computational thinking and use different functionalities of technology to develop mathematical ideas, produce results and carry out analysis in situations requiring investigative, modelling or problem-solving techniques or approaches. befine and explain key concepts as specified in the content from the areas of study, and apply a range of related mathematical routines. ing situations les or approaches, symbolic and cal ideas, produce Assessment l on classwork; cha ments, tests and se d on classwork; chap ments, tests and se e Application task and nternal component of t tasks to determine